Kelvin-Ngo/RedditAnalytics/README.md

 - 3.)
 Now you need to create an app in Reddit.
 Login to Reddit and then go to think link:https://www.reddit.com/prefs/apps/.
 Once you’re logged in, navigate to the “create an app” button and create a new script.
 Name and description can be anything of your choosing.
 An about URL is not required but a redirect URL is, use "ht<span>tp://</span>localhost:8888”.
 - 4.)
 Once the app is created, locate the app’s personal use script and secret id.
 These are the client_id and client_secret that was mentioned in step 1.
 Copy these down into the script
 - 5.)
 The script is now ready for use.
 Run it through an IDE like PyCharm or through the command line
+<br/><br/>

+# Planned Changes:
+- Make the script easier to setup.
+Try to authenticate users without having to setup an app on Reddit
+- Store data in a database rather than a pickle file
+- For post tracking and monitoring data over time, streamline with Cron
+- Automate tracking popular subreddits
+<br/><br/>

+If you have and suggestions, questions, or comments; please email me at kelvin.programming@gmail.com